heyjianjing/linear_algebra/README.md

 `la_13`
 * Find orthonormal basis for independent set of vectors
 * Basic Gram-Schmidt procedure based on sequential orthogonalization

+`la_14`
+* Find orthonormal basis for set of vectors (dependent or independent)
+* General Gram-Schmidt procedure